Scrap Metal Dealers Act 2013

 Applications for scrap metal dealers licences must be accompanied by a fee.
 The fee is set by the local authority having regard to guidance issued by the Home Office.

 The licence will be valid for a period of 3 years.
-Applications must be accompanied by a Basic Disclosure certificate for each applicant, available from Disclosure Scotland.
+Applications must be accompanied by a Basic Disclosure certificate for each applicant, available from Disclosure England.

-It is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
+Tacit consent does not apply, as it is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
 If you have not received a response to your application within a reasonable period, please contact us.
-You can do this online here if you applied through the UK Welcomes service or use the contact details below.
+You can do this online if you applied through the UK Welcomes service or use the contact details below.

 The Licensing Section, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE